matematiflo/LeanPackage/README.md

 The last two steps are taken from the [Lean Manual](https://lean-lang.org/lean4/doc/setup.html#lake).
 They are enough for the command `./build/bin/greeting` to work and return `Hello, world!`.
 You do not need to have created a GitHub repo for this to work.

-The `lake init greeting` command adds Lean to the current directory and creates a Lean package called `greeting`.
+The `lake init greeting` command adds Lean to the repo and creates a Lean package called `greeting`.
 You can see for instance that the files `lean-toolchain` and `lakefile.lean` have been created.
-You can check that this has worked by running the commands
+And you can check that this has worked by running the commands

 ```bash
 cat lean-toolchain